notslang/resume/projects.md

 Built administrative UI, search functionality, and backend updates for sending messages to multiple recipients.

+### Beyond The Bell

+Elixir application hooked up to AirTable for content management.
+Provided an API for their mobile application.

+mid-2019, pretty short project.

 ## Server Management

 ### SAFIO Solutions